digitallyinduced/ihp/Guide/auto-refresh.markdown

 import IHP.AutoRefresh -- <------ ADD THIS IMPORT

 instance InitControllerContext WebApplication where
+    initContext = initAutoRefresh -- <----- ADD THIS LINE

+-- When you use authentication use this: instance InitControllerContext WebApplication where
     initContext =
         initAuthentication @User
         >=> initAutoRefresh -- <----- ADD THIS LINE